Tearsheet

 AI Analysis | Feedback

 Mr. Silber joined Herc Rentals Inc. in May 2015.
-Prior to Herc, he served as an executive advisor at Court Square Capital Partners, LLP, a private equity firm, from 2014 to 2015.
-He led Hayward Industries, one of the world's largest swimming pool equipment manufacturers, as Chief Operating Officer from 2008 to 2012, successfully transitioning the company through a recession and returning it to profitability.
-From 1978 to 2008, Mr. Silber held various leadership roles at Ingersoll-Rand plc, including leading major business groups such as Utility Equipment, Rental and Remarketing, and Equipment and Services.
-He also previously served as interim President and CEO of SMTC Corporation from 2013 to 2014.
+He served as an executive advisor at Court Square Capital Partners, LLP, a private equity firm, from 2014 to 2015.
+Prior to that, he was Chief Operating Officer of Hayward Industries from 2008 to 2012.
+From 1978 to 2008, Mr. Silber held various leadership roles at Ingersoll-Rand plc, a publicly traded manufacturer, where he led major business groups including Utility Equipment, Rental and Remarketing, and the Equipment and Services businesses.
+He also led the divestiture and transition of certain businesses for Ingersoll Rand.

-Mr. Humphrey was promoted to Senior Vice President and Chief Financial Officer effective March 2023.
-He joined Herc Holdings in April 2017, initially serving as Vice President and Chief Accounting Officer from 2017 to 2023.
-Before Herc, he was Chief Financial Officer and Chief Accounting Officer for Alico, Inc., a publicly traded agribusiness and resource-management company.
-His nearly 30-year career also includes a role as Chief Financial Officer for Compass Management Group and nearly ten years in public accounting with PricewaterhouseCoopers LLP.
+Mr. Humphrey was appointed Senior Vice President and Chief Financial Officer in March 2023.
+He joined Herc Holdings in April 2017, initially serving as the company's Vice President and Chief Accounting Officer.
+Before joining Herc, Mr. Humphrey was the Chief Financial Officer and Chief Accounting Officer of Alico, Inc. His nearly 30-year career also includes roles as Chief Financial Officer for Compass Management Group and approximately 10 years in public accounting with PricewaterhouseCoopers LLP.

 AI Analysis | Feedback